DrAnonymousNet/anima95/README.md

 # anima95
-An animation Library Website for Budding Developers
+An Animation Library Website for Budding Developers